-When the UART clock, f_H , is switched off, the UART will cease to function.
-If the MCU switches off the UART clock, f_H , and enters the power down mode while a transmission is still in progress, then the transmission will be paused until the UART clock source derived from the microcontroller is activated.
-In a similar way, if the MCU switches off the UART clock f_H and enters the IDLE or SLEEP mode by executing the "HALT" instruction while receiving data, then the reception of data will likewise be paused.
-When the MCU enters the IDLE or SLEEP mode, note that the USR, UCR1, UCR2, transmit and receive registers, as well as the BRG register will not be affected.
+When the UART clock (f_H) is off, the UART will cease to operate function, all clock sources to the module are shutdown.
+If the UART clock (f_H) is off while a transmission is still in progress, then the transmission will be paused until the UART clock source derived from the microcontroller is activated.
+In a similar way, if the MCU enters the IDLE or SLEEP Mode while receiving data, then the reception of data will likewise be paused.
+When the MCU enters the IDLE or SLEEP Mode, note that the UUSR, UUCR1, UUCR2, transmit and receive registers, as well as the UBRG register will not be affected.
 It is recommended to make sure first that the UART data transmission or reception has been finished before the microcontroller enters the IDLE or SLEEP mode.

-The UART function contains a receiver RX pin wake-up function, which is enabled or disabled by the WAKE bit in the UCR2 register.
-If this bit, along with the UART enable bit, UARTEN, the receiver enable bit, RXEN and the receiver interrupt bit, RIE, are all set when the MCU enters the power down mode with the UART clock f_H being switched off, then a falling edge on the RX pin will initiate an RX pin wake-up UART interrupt.
+The UART function contains a receiver RX pin wake-up function, which is enabled or disabled by the UWAKE bit in the UUCR2 register.
+If this bit, along with the UART mode selection bit, UMD, the UART enable bit, UREN, the receiver enable bit, URXEN and the receiver interrupt bit, URIE, are all set when the UART clock (f_H) is off, then a falling edge on the RX pin will trigger an RX pin wake-up UART interrupt.
 Note that as it takes certain system clock cycles after a wake-up, before normal microcontroller operation resumes, any data received during this time on the RX pin will be ignored.

-For a UART wake-up interrupt to occur, in addition to the bits for the wake-up being set, the global interrupt enable bit, EMI, and the UART interrupt enable bit, URE, must be set.
-If the EMI and URE bits are not set then only a wake up event will occur and no interrupt will be generated.
-Note also that as it takes certain system clock cycles after a wake-up before normal microcontroller resumes, the UART interrupt will not be generated until after this time has elapsed.
+For a UART wake-up interrupt to occur, in addition to the bits for the wake-up being set, the global interrupt enable bit, EMI, and the USIM interrupt enable bit, USIME, must be set.
+If the EMI and USIME bits are not set then only a wake up event will occur and no interrupt will be generated.
+Note also that as it takes certain system clock cycles after a wake-up before normal microcontroller resumes, the USIM interrupt will not be generated until after this time has elapsed.